The Fresh Prince Project: Plot summary

 Street-smart teenager Will Smith is living in West Philadelphia with his mother Viola.
-After he gets into a fight with a bully named Omar Phelps following a missed streetball shot that misses the rim and hits Omar's gang, he is sent to live with his wealthy relatives in Bel-Air, the Banks family, so he can learn about hard work, discipline, and get an education in a safe place.
+After he gets into a fight with a bully [later in the show revealed to be named Omar Phelps] following a missed streetball shot that misses the rim and hits the bully's gang, he is sent to live with his wealthy relatives in Bel-Air, the Banks family, so he can learn about hard work, discipline, and get an education in a safe place.

 The series picks up right where the opening credits leave off, after the taxi drops Will off at the Banks residence.
-When he arrives, the mansion door is opened by the Banks' butler Geoffrey.
-Will first thinks Geoffrey is his uncle Phil, but Geoffrey tells him otherwise.
-When the Banks arrive at their home, Will's aunt Vivian is very happy to see Will.
-Phil is also happy at first, but is upset by his attire and use of slang.
+When he arrives, he mistakes the Banks' butler Geoffrey for his uncle Phil, before being told otherwise.
+His aunt Vivian and uncle Phil are happy to see him, though Phil is unamused by Will's attire and slang.

 After saying hello to his cousins Hilary and Ashley, Will goes to his room to make himself comfortable.
-After a while, Geoffrey comes in with a tuxedo.
-He tells Will that Philip has invited several of his colleagues from his law firm to dinner and didn't know about Will being sent to live in Bel-Air when he extended the invitation.
-When Geoffrey leaves, Ashley enters the room.
-Will and Ashley quickly make a connection, and he teaches her how to rap.
-As she leaves the room, Philip enters with Will's cousin Carlton.
-Will doesn't recognize him at first, but after Philip tells him it's Carlton, he starts to make jokes at Carlton's expense.
-After being told to just do what Carlton does at dinner and witnessing his cousin's preppy behavior, he imagines seeing himself dressed like Carlton in the mirror and screams in terror.
+Geoffrey comes in and informs him that Philip has invited several of his colleagues from his law firm over for a dinner party.
+Ashley gives Will a welcome card and the two make a connection as he teaches her how to rap.
+Philip enters with Will's cousin Carlton, who Will doesn't recognize at first.
+Phil gives Will advice on how to act at a formal dinner, telling him to 'just do what Carlton does'.